 Chapter 11: Reproduction and sex

 Reproduction is an essential component of organisms—organisms are ‘living things’ that can replicate themselves, i.e., reproduce.
-While some other ‘living things’ (e.g., cells, some organelles) can reproduce, many forms of life cannot (e.g., tissues, organs (usually), many communities).
+While some other ‘living things’ (e.g., cells, some organelles) can reproduce, many forms of life cannot (e.g., tissues, organs (usually) , many communities).
 We have defined organisms as biological entities that are discrete in time, i.e., they have a beginning and ending; organisms originate as the result of a reproduction event carried out by some already existing organism(s).
+Although sex is often associated with reproduction, it is a distinct phenomenon.
+And many organisms, especially non-animal organisms, usually reproduce in ways that do not involve sex and some have no sexual process at all.

 - Reproduction and dispersal in space